dams/dams.github.com/_posts/2011-09-01-protect-a-screen-session-with-a-password.markdown

 # {{ page.title }}

+At work, I'm currently deploying my Perl modules on a new platform ( multiple servers ), which doesn't have an automated deployment mechanism yet.
 I use [Gnu Screen](http://www.gnu.org/software/screen/) a lot.
 It's a must have tool when working on remote servers.

-Long time ago, I spent time to craft a good screenrc configuration file for my needs.
+Long time ago, I spent time to craft a good `.screenrc` configuration file for my needs.
 But I only discovered yesterday that I could protect my screen session from being recovered from a super user on the remote server.
-The documentation is lacking precise description on how to set it up, so here is it a quick tutorial.
+The documentation is lacking precise description on how to set it up, so here is a quick tutorial.

 The idea is that when a screen is running, it can be detached and reattached.
 However, a super user has the possibility to attach any screen launched by a user of the system.
-Now, what if inside the screen, you use sensitive information, or connect to other remote servers ?
+Now, what if inside the screen, you use sensitive informations, or connect to other remote servers ?
 The super user will have access to these as well.
 To protect yourself from that, it's possible to have screen ask for a password when trying to reattach it.